Peeragogy/Peeragogy.github.io/introduction.md

 Paola and Amanda used was turning "statements" from the handbook into "questions."

-# Developing a visual identity
+# Crafting a visual identity

 Amanda also put together the latest cover art, with some collaboration from Charlotte using inDesign.
 A more large-scale visual design would be a good goal for the 4th Edition of the book.
 Fabrizio Terzi, who made the handbook art for the 1st Edition, has recently been working on making our website more friendly.
-So, again, work is in progress but we could use some help.
+So, again, work is in progress but we could use your help.

 # Workflow for the 4th edition